sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-single-container/index.md

 # Docker Single Container Deployment

 The Docker Single Container deployment type is a way to very quickly get an instance of Sourcegraph set up locally to experiment with many of its features.
 However, it is **not recommended** for a production instance, and **has limitations** depending on the OS you are deploying to, as well as the associated resources.
-See the [troubleshooting secton](#troubleshooting) for additional information.
+See the [troubleshooting section](#troubleshooting) for additional information.

 [Code Insights](../../../code_insights/index.md) is not supported in Single Container deployments.
 To try Code Insights you must deploy using [Docker Compose](../docker-compose/index.md) or [Kubernetes](../kubernetes/index.md).